 EVE TROEH: OK, time to fess up.
 That hot pink dress you never wore?
-That treadmill that turned into a clothes rack?
+That treadmill turned clothes rack?
 What did it cost?
-C'mon, you can tell me.
-Or you can tell the whole world -- at Spendster.org.
+C’mon, you can tell me.
+Or you can tell the whole world — at Spendster.org.

 SPENDSTER.COM AUDIO CLIP: This coffee maker is spotless, as you can see.
-It has never been used.
-That's why.
-And if you look over here -- golf clubs.
+It’s never been used.
+That’s why.
+And if you look over here — golf clubs.
 Nice, right?
-Guess who doesn't play golf.
+Guess who doesn’t play golf.

 TED BECK: They make us squirm ’cause we’re all spendsters.